daggermaster3000/Intro_to_neuroinformatics/Brain/Substrates of neural plasticity.md

 - The weights and biaises definfe the boundary
 - Can be trained on labeled datasets

-he difference between the McCulloch& Pitts Neuron and the Perceptron is that in the McCulloch& Pitts Neuron the Inputs can only be 0 or 1 and in the Perceptron they can be anything.
+The difference between the McCulloch& Pitts Neuron and the Perceptron is that in the McCulloch& Pitts Neuron the Inputs can only be 0 or 1 and in the Perceptron they can be anything.

 ![[Pasted image 20230123163043.png|400]]
 The neuron just sums the inputs and activates or not based on a threshold.